 The Ace: All of them are considered the best Tootsuki's chefs from their generations.
 They're called the "Legendary Alumni" with all the merits since only a handful of students can graduate.

-Gin and Koujirou held the first seat of the Elite Ten in their respective generations.
+Gin and Koujirou held the first seat of the Council of Ten Masters in their respective generations.

 Everyone Went to School Together: They all know each other as Tootsuki former alumni.
 Gin Doujima and Jouichirou Saiba (who did not graduate) are from the 69th generation, Hitoshi Sekimori's year is unknown, Koujirou Shinomiya and Fuyumi Mizuhara are from the 79th generation, while Hinako Inui and Donato Gotouda are from the 80th generation, the last four being good friends at school.
 Also Doujima and Jouichirou are acquitances with Jun Shiomi, who is from the 74th generation.
 Also Taki Tsunosaki (88th Generation) and Sonoka Kikuchi (89th Generation) seem to know each other as well.

 Koujirou: "The Légumes Magician" (Vegetarian Magician)